biicode/docs/gettingstarted/getting-started-node.rst

 1. Installing biicode and node.js
 ---------------------------------

-For reuse code, you need to install biicode and node.js.
+First, install biicode and node.js.

    - Download the biicode installer.